-New NASA Tool Measures Ice Melt, Can Predict Extent Of Flooding In Cities
+New NASA Tool Measures Ice Melt To Predict Extent Of Flooding In Cities

 The prediction tool is NASA’s latest contribution as it uses a variety of instruments and systems to study the evolution of polar ice and determine how it plays a role in climate change and sea levels.
 As noted by a separate report from Fortune, NASA’s ongoing Operation IceBridge has yielded some data that suggests that the West Antarctic Ice Sheet is in “irreversible” decline, with the resulting ice melt having played a key part in rising sea levels.

 Given the worrying trends spotted by NASA and other agencies, the researchers behind the ice melt forecasting tool stressed the importance of the new project, highlighting its city-specific nature and its potential to help people from any city understand the impact of ice melt on a more specific level.
+A report from UPI further noted that the NASA researchers are trying to predict which parts of Antarctica and Greenland’s ice sheets may be most vulnerable to ice melt, therefore improving their model’s accuracy.

 [Featured Image by Mario Tama/Getty Images]